AnyBody/anybody-tutorial/Parameter_studies_and_optimization/lesson3.rst

 objective functions depends on data that is not easily included in AnyBody, or because a different solver is needed.

-In this tutorial use an external optimizer together with AnyBody.
-The example is based on model from the :doc:`previous lesson <lesson2>` but uses an optimizer in the Python programming language.
+In this tutorial we use an external optimizer together with AnyBody.
+The example is based on the model from the :doc:`previous lesson <lesson2>` but uses an optimizer in the Python programming language.
 But the same could be achived with other tools like MatLab etc.